Skip to content

 This chapter introduces the Invoice Monitoring dashboard and its functionalities.
 It explains how to use the dashboard to monitor invoicing activities, identify anomalies, and ensure everything is running smoothly.
 You will learn how to navigate the dashboard, interpret the data, and customize the monitoring levels to suit your needs.

-Required User Rights
+User Rights

 • 3176 Menu - Invoice Monitoring (to view)